 Real Estate photography can be a fun and lucrative business to get involved with as proper photos of a house can be an essential element to attracting the right buyer.
 Whether you are a photographer looking to jump into the business or a realtor who just picked up their Canon DSLR to shoot your listings, the following article should help you decide which lens to invest in to improve your real estate or architectural photography.

 My criteria for choosing the lenses listed below were based on a few things that I looked for in particular when choosing a proper lens for real estate:

 - Wide or ultra-wide focal length – there are many advantages to shooting wide in a real estate setting, and often you can make a room look bigger or more appealing just by using a wide-angle shot.
-I typically prefer to shoot in the 16-24mm range, as from my experience this range gives you the best outcome without adding any large amounts of distortion.
+I typically prefer to shoot in the 16-24mm range (there are lenses like the Zeiss 25mm f/2 that still work great for real estate despite not falling directly in this range), as from my experience this range gives you the best outcome without adding any large amounts of distortion.

 - Quality optics – I seek sharp optics easily correctable distortion in post and an accurate color representation of my subject